Yesterday’s post about some old postcards from the 1950s touched on the subject of mass tourism and population decline in Venice.

 In fact, the average age of the residents of the city has been growing steadily.
 Many younger people have left, while the ones remaining grow older.

-As they grew older, and either died or moved to retirement homes, their vacant apartments passed on to their children.
+As they grew older, and either died or moved to retirement homes, their vacant flats passed on to their children.
 Children who are now maybe grandparents themselves, and firmly based on the mainland for almost their entire life.

-B&Bs, AirBnb, short term rentals
+B&Bs, AirBnb, short-term rentals

 You could rent it out to somebody who’d like to live in Venice, and thus help counter the decline of the city.
-Depending on the apartment, that could give a gross income of €500-€1000/month in rent.
+Depending on the flat, that could give a gross income of €500-€1000/month in rent.

-Even if the apartment is empty half the time, you still earn double.
+Even if the flat is empty half the time, you still earn double.
 Even if you rent it through an agency or on AirBnB, which can easily cost a 30% fee, you still make more money.

 It’s not really a difficult choice.